 Data prior to 1997 was collected by a different method.
-Threshold limit (annual mean): 20 micrograms per cubic metre Source: FOEN - NABEL © FSO 2019 Pollution from particulate matter (PM10) has declined in recent years.
+Threshold limit (annual mean): 20 micrograms per cubic metre Source: FOEN - NABEL © FSO 2020 Pollution from particulate matter (PM10) has declined in recent years.
 The daily and yearly thresholds are still occasionally exceeded in cities and along heavily used roads.
 Particulate matter comes from combustion processes, mechanically due to abrasion and resuspension or is formed from precursors.
 Particulate matter can cause diseases of the respiratory tract and of the cardiovascular system and may also lead to an increase in the risk of cancer.
-Ozone layer Total amount of ozone measured in the air column above Arosa (annual average values) Dobson units
+Ozone layer Total amount of ozone measured in the air column above Arosa (annual average values)

-Source: MeteoSwiss © FSO 2019 The stratospheric ozone layer is found at an altitude from 20 to 40 km and protects the earth from UVB rays which can lead to skin damage and even skin cancer among humans.
+Source: MeteoSwiss © FSO 2020 The stratospheric ozone layer is found at an altitude from 20 to 40 km and protects the earth from UVB rays which can lead to skin damage and even skin cancer among humans.
 Various substances contribute to the depletion of the ozone layer.
 The implementation of the Montreal Protocol signed in 1987 for the protection of the ozone layer has been able to reduce the use of such substances.
 The overall concentration of substances which deplete the ozone-layer in the stratosphere has decreased since 1997.
 Mean annual temperature Deviation from the long-term mean (1961 to 1990)

-Source: MeteoSwiss © FSO 2019
+Source: MeteoSwiss © FSO 2020

 The air temperature varies from year to year and is characterised by colder and warmer periods.
-Since the start of the 1990s, above average annual temperatures have been recorded in Switzerland: 9 out of 10 of the warmest years since the start of the recording of temperatures were registered after 2000 and 2018 was the warmest year yet.
+Since the start of the 1990s, above average annual temperatures have been recorded in Switzerland: The five warmest years since the start of temperatures recordings in 1864 were all registered after 2010 and 2018 was the warmest year yet.

 Phosphorus levels in selected lakes

-Source: FOEN - NAWA © FSO 2019 In particular, phosphorus (P) is used as a fertiliser whereby the excess accumulates in the soil.
+Source: FOEN - NAWA © FSO 2020 In particular, phosphorus (P) is used as a fertiliser whereby the excess accumulates in the soil.
 If the latter is subject to leaching, run-off or soil erosion, phosphorus is discharged into surface waters which can stimulate algae and plant growth, particularly in lakes.
 In the decomposition of this biomass, there may be a lack of oxygen, presenting a threat to fish and other creatures.
 In Switzerland, high concentrations of phosphorus are found notably in watercourses in catchment areas with intensive animal production.
+Pesticide residues in groundwater, 2017 Share of measuring stations with excessively high concentrations, by main land use value required by the Water Protection Ordinance (WPO)

+Source: FOEN - NAOUA

+© FSO 2020

-Pesticide residues in groundwater, 2014 Share of measuring stations with excessively high concentrations, by main land use value required by the Water Protection Ordinance (WPO) Source: FOFN - NAOLIA @ FSO 2019 In 2014 active substances contained in pesticides exceeded the threshold of the Waters Protection Ordinance of 0.1 micrograms per litre at 2% of groundwater measuring stations.
-Pesticide degradation products were found in 20% of measuring stations in these concentrations.
+In 2017 active substances contained in pesticides exceeded the threshold of the Waters Protection Ordinance of 0.1 micrograms per litre at 2% of groundwater measuring stations on average.
+Pesticide degradation products were found in 18% of the national measuring in these concentrations.
 Pesticide residues were found in particularly elevated concentrations under agricultural land.

-Heavy metal soil pollution Percentage of 97 monitoring stations with at least one measurement above benchmark limits for lead, copper, cadmium or zinc
+Heavy metal soil pollution

+Percentage of 97 monitoring stations with at least one measurement above benchmark limits for lead, copper, cadmium or zinc
-Source: FOEN/FOAG - NABO

-© FSO 2019

-Pollutants, such as heavy metals and organic compounds which are difficult to break down, accumulate in the soil where they may obstruct important functions of the soil and enter the food chain through plants.
-During the survey period 2005 to 2009, the benchmark values were exceeded for at least one heavy metal in 20% of the soil samples tested.
+2010/14 includes the measurements at 53 sites from this survey period as well as the 2005/09 values for the remaining sites.
+Source: FOEN/FOAG - NABO © FSO 2020 Pollutants, such as heavy metals and organic compounds which are difficult to break down, accumulate in the soil where they may obstruct important functions of the soil and enter the food chain through plants.
+During the survey period 2010 to 2014, the benchmark values were exceeded for at least one heavy metal in 20% of the soil samples tested.
+Soil sealing Proportion of sealed areas as a percentage of total area

-Soil sealing

-Proportion of sealed areas as a percentage of total area